openjax/jjb/README.md

 #### Support Complete JSON Spec and Abstract Types

-The [XJB Schema][xjs-xsd] has constructs that allow for the definition of [the entire range of possible JSON structures](http://www.json.org/).
+The [XJB Schema][xjs-xsd] has constructs that allow for the definition of [the entire range of possible JSON structures][json].
 Additionally, the schema offers abstract types, which provides one the ability to use the OO principles of inheritance and polymorphism for JSON -- powerful paradigms which are not used in JSON as it is based on the "loosely Object Oriented" language of JavaScript.

 #### Support Check Constraint Triggers on Encode and Decode